Thinkalazhcha Nishchayam: Production

 Thinkalazhcha Nishchayam is the third film and the second Malayalam film directed by Senna Hegde.
 In June 2019, the director announced that he is once again collaborating with Pushkar Films for his third directional.
 Initially the movie was intended to be made in Kannada but later, the director chose to do the film in Malayalam.
 The movie was shot in 23 days, in a small house in Kanhangad, Kasargod and the movie uses the native Kanhangad slang of Malayalam language throughout.
 He cast the native Kanhangad people, mostly newcomers in this movie and he also commented that working with the newcomers is far more easier.
-The trailer of the movie was released on the SonyLIV's youtube channel on October 20, 2021.
+The trailer of the movie was released on the SonyLIV's YouTube channel on October 20, 2021.

 Sreeraj Raveendran who is also the co-writer of the movie, has done the cinematography of the movie.
-Harilal Rajeev handled editing in the movie.
+Harilal K Rajeev handled editing in the movie.
 Rajesh Madhavan is the creative director and Ullas Hydoor is the art director of the movie.
 Ranjit Manaliparambil handled the makeup in the film.